kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 ### Rollout, Upgrade and Rollback Planning

 #### How can a rollout fail?
 Can it impact already running workloads?
-  Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?

   The change doesn't affect running Pods.
 If the component restarts mid-rollout into an older version, the Job controller switches to tracking